 Spicy capsicum fry.

-the spicy caramelized onions especially makes this Sri Lankan dish good.
+The spicy caramelized onions especially make this Sri Lankan dish good.

 vegan, vegetarian, gluten-free, low carb skillet dish.